Uni-Sol/js-demos/README.md

 js-demos
 ========

-These are some very loosely organized experiments, for the purpose of improving my understanding
+These are some very loosely organized experiments, for the purpose of improving my understanding.

-Here's an equally loose index of what can be viewed online
+Here's an equally loose index of what can be viewed online:

 [MOV16 ](http://uni-sol.org/js-demos/mov16.html)
 (output shows up in console; an emulation of an assembly MOV opperation on a 16-bit microprocessor)